 How Is Heart Disease Diagnosed?

+This section will tell you about the different ways your health care provider can diagnose heart disease.
 Your health care provider diagnoses heart disease in several ways:

 - Your symptoms